layer-tech/factom-terraform/gcp/README.md

 # Factom Terraform on Google Cloud

-This project will create infrastructure needed to create two authority nodes and two guard nodes and one monitoring server.
+This project will create infrastructure needed to create two authority nodes and one monitoring node.
 If you alter these files after creation, terraform will create a plan for application for you to review prior to performing any infrastructure updates.